 I think it's too soon to tell.

-I'm hopeful that the initial um observation that not that many people were getting very sick and that the symptoms were mild.
+I'm hopeful that the initial observation that not that many people were getting very sick and that the symptoms were mild, if that turns out to be true, that'll be great news for the world.

-If it's more transmissible but much less lethal, there's a possibility that it will actually dominate and get rid of the original variant as well as the delta variant.
+If it's more transmissible but much less lethal, there's a possibility that it will actually dominate and get rid of the original variant as well as the Delta variant.

 Over time, many viruses do mutate to become more transmissible but less lethal, less deadly.